jmunixusers/presentations/git101/index.md

     git init

 If you run `ls -al`, you will now see a `.git` directory there.
 This is where git stores all of the data about your repository.
+Do not go in here and make changes without really knowing what you're doing.

 ---
 # Starting your first `git` repository